pythonfrankcc/LeetCodeChallenge/README.md

 It would also be be good if you understood: a)The differences between a heap table and a BST b)The collections module in python(https://www.geeksforgeeks.org/python-collections-module/)

+One of the ways to access the last element in a vectos is vector.back(), which comes quite handy

 INT_MIN and INT_MAX, if you come across it in the algorithms written here are the reasons for the same